Mauricio Dubon Player Props: Astros vs. Angels

 Angels Pitching Rankings

-- The Angels have a 4.48 team ERA that ranks 22nd across all league pitching staffs.
+- The Angels' 4.54 team ERA ranks 24th across all MLB pitching staffs.

-- Angels pitchers combine to allow 106 total home runs at a rate of 1.2 per game (to rank 18th in the league).
+- Angels pitchers combine to rank 18th in baseball in home runs given up (108 total, 1.2 per game).

-- The lefty's last time out came on Sunday against the Los Angeles Dodgers, when he tossed 3 1/3 innings, surrendering seven earned runs while giving up six hits.
+- The left-hander last appeared in relief on Saturday, July 8, when he tossed 4 1/3 innings against the Los Angeles Dodgers, allowing three earned runs while giving up four hits.

-- In 16 games this season, the 24-year-old has a 4.31 ERA and 11.2 strikeouts per nine innings, while allowing a batting average of .239 to his opponents.
+- The 33-year-old has an ERA of 5.25, with 7.3 strikeouts per nine innings, in 16 games this season.
+Opponents have a .278 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.